Vgr255/Nightmare/Walkthrough/Part 6 - The Shinra Building Extravaganza.md

 Near the Save Point, there is a door.
 Up there are 2 Vending Machines.
 The left one seems to always give you a Potion, and the right one seems to give you nothing.
-I must be missing something.
+There's a minigame here, but I couldn't figure it out.
 Anyway, head up to Floor 70.
 Approach Shinra's desk, and watch the cutscene.
 Afterwards, there's a Hidden Item to grab:

 2000 Gil: